-Or if you are having medical treatments or problems swallowing or digesting food you might say:
+Or if your child is having medical treatments or problems swallowing or digesting food you might say:

-- "I am having trouble swallowing and need to get my food this way."
+- "My child is having trouble swallowing and needs to get her food this way."

-- "My stomach/gut is not working properly, so I need this tube to feed myself."
+- "My child’s stomach is not working properly, so she needs this tube to feed herself."

-- "My body has a hard time digesting foods.
-I use this feeding tube and special liquid food to get the nutrition I need."
+- "My child’s body has a hard time digesting foods.
+We use this feeding tube and special liquid food to get the nutrition she needs."